JetBrains/kotlin-web-site/docs/topics/native/native-faq.md

 It will produce a platform-specific shared object (`.so` on Linux, `.dylib` on macOS, and `.dll` on Windows targets) and a C language header, allowing the use of all public APIs available in your Kotlin/Native program from C/C++ code.
-See [this example](https://github.com/JetBrains/kotlin/tree/master/kotlin-native/samples/python_extension) of using such a shared object to provide a bridge between Python and Kotlin/Native.

 ## How do I create a static library or an object file?